 CBD-drug interactions are also possible, so we encourage you to visit a doctor knowledgeable about CBD and cannabis to avoid these interactions.
 A qualified professional will also help you establish the right dosage regime to maximize the benefits of your treatment.

 CBD is praised for its ability to stabilize mood and alleviate anxiety.
-Anecdotal reports as well as clinical evidence indicate that CBD produces the same effects as some other bipolar medication and antidepressants.
+Anecdotal reports, as well as clinical evidence, indicate that CBD produces the same effects as some other bipolar medication and antidepressants.

 Like we said, CBD has remarkable antioxidant properties and neuroprotective effects which may help patients with bipolar disorder without causing dangerous adverse effects.
 There are also studies suggesting that CBD acts similarly to atypical and antipsychotic drugs, thereby producing mood-stabilizing and anticonvulsant effects.

 Lithium is prescribed for treating certain types of depression, especially bipolar one.
 It’s effective and has been used for decades by psychiatrists.
-Despite its mood-stabilizing properties, the scientists aren’t sure how these effects are exactly produced.
+Despite its mood-stabilizing properties, scientists aren’t sure how these effects are exactly produced.
 Nevertheless, studies have proven that lithium-based medications can reduce the frequency of suicidal thoughts during manic episodes.
 These properties have been attributed to lithium’s interaction with a certain nervous system, increasing the number of neurotransmitters that help balance mood.
-Lithium also strengthens nerve connection, translating into a better regulation of emotions.
+Lithium also strengthens nerve connections, translating into a better regulation of emotions.

 However, lithium also has dangerous side effects.
 Approximately 70% of bipolar patients treated with lithium experience negative reactions.
 Although most of them are minor, common side effects of taking lithium include acne, diarrhea, poor memory, and weight gain.
 High doses of lithium are associated with ringing ears, poor muscle control, and blurry vision.
 Hypothyroidism is another potential side effect of long-term lithium treatment.
 It can also give rise to rare but severe kidney illnesses.
 None of these side effects were observed during the studies examining the safety and efficacy of CBD.